MariaRose3/MemLabs-writeups/Lab4.md

 ![](images/Lab4.2.png)

-I then used cuberchef to decode the flag.
+I then used cyberchef to decode the flag.

 ![](images.Lab4.3.png)